 It feels so odd that in 18 months I leave Singapore for the unknown that university brings.
 I am trying to breathe in the scent of it for the short time I have left here.
 Trying to fall in love with this flawed-yet-exquisite place, this something-like-home where I have spent the last decade putting together the pieces of myself.

 In case you missed it: I am so, so delighted to say that I am now part of the team behind The Murmur House, a print & online literary journal focused on publishing work by up-and-coming voices in the Southeast Asian literary scene.
 I truly admire this gorgeous journal's mission, and it is the greatest honour to serve as their digital intern.
-Do keep an eye on their Twitter account; all of the tweets from now on are written by myself.

 (If this sounds familiar: a few weeks ago I shared the news exclusively with my love letter list, and the brightness & support in all of your responses was astounding.
 If you would like to be the first to receive such updates, do add your name to the list.)